cyberomin/cyberomin.github.io/_posts/2018-24-01-the-one-skill.md

 title:  "The one skill every engineer should learn."
 date:   2018-01-24 07:30:00
 categories: work
-description: "A few days ago, someone on Twitter asked me this question "What skills do you wish you had as a beginner software developer?”
+description: "A few days ago, someone on Twitter asked me this question 'What skills do you wish you had as a beginner software developer?'
 When I saw the tweet notification, it got me thinking."
 ---

 <img src="{{ site.url }}/assets/article_images/team.jpg" style="width: 250px; height: auto"/>